-This brief’s aim is to use polio’s rich experience to improve population health by providing lessons learned to inform future research around campaign The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact and efforts to align mass campaigns with routine health services delivery.
+This brief’s aim is to use polio’s rich experience to improve population health by providing An insight on how to adjust what is being done based on experience or learning (describing what was learned and by whom (at what levels). to inform future research around campaign The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact and efforts to align mass campaigns with routine health services delivery.

 The COVID-19 pandemic is a particularly opportune moment to explore how campaigns could best be integrated across programs.
 In the short term, efforts to control COVID-19 have interrupted campaigns across the world, while in the long term controlling COVID-19 may require extensive vaccination campaigns once vaccines are available.
 This brief focuses on best practices and lessons learned on Co-delivery of interventions in campaigns occurs when most or all typical campaign components (microplanning, registration, logistics, implementation, and evaluation) are coordinat and Collaboration involves the sharing of specific campaign components between vertical health programs and can be thought of as collaborative delivery or partial integration.
 Collabor of campaigns from polio programs in Ethiopia, India, and Nigeria—countries that have had a range of experiences with polio campaigns over the past 30 years.